SIRCO-TEAMS/school/installer_instructions.md

 - **Password Protection:** Sensitive actions require admin credentials secured via hashing (SHA-256) or AES-256 encryption.
 - **Server Communication:** Logs and alerts are sent in real time to a secure remote server.
 - **Backup Management:** Local backups are automatically deleted upon an uninstall attempt—but the logs remain.
+- **Heartbeat & Shutdown Notification:**
+  The app sends a heartbeat to the server every 30 seconds.
+If the server does not receive a heartbeat for 5 minutes, it logs a warning for the owner.
+When the app or PC is shut down, the app notifies the server (logged, not alerted).

 #### Example Python Code – Core Functions
 ```python